About Us

 Liberty Church in Pensacola was begun in 1964, and gave rise to Liberty Bible College and a missions agency called Globe Missionary Evangelism.
 All three institutions were founded and led by the apostolic figure Ken Sumrall.

 Although the three missionary couples formed a team, there was leadership within the team.
-Thom Raller and David Havice David Kerr was referred to as Senior Pastor, and Thom Raller and David Havice as Co-Pastors.
-And being missionaries, the goal was to raise up indigenous leadership (that is, Scottish leadership), work towards handing the Church over to that leadership, and move on to repeat the process David Kerrelsewhere.
+David Kerr was referred to as Senior Pastor, and Thom Raller and David Havice as Co-Pastors.
+And being missionaries, the goal was to raise up indigenous leadership (that is, Scottish leadership), work towards handing the Church over to that leadership, and move on to repeat the process elsewhere.
 In the event, after one year in Scotland, David Kerr responded to the call to become the first Assistant Director of Globe Missionary Evangelism.
 David and Debi returned to Pensacola, Florida in 1980, and David Havice assumed the title Senior Pastor.

 George was a former schoolteacher and Methodist preacher.
 He chose to maintain the relationship links with Pensacola, and in 1986 became the first non-American to be ordained under Liberty Fellowship of Churches and Ministers.